toss/slash/packages/react/react/src/hooks/useStorageState.en.md

 ## To Refresh

 - The third `refresh` function returned by `useStorageState` allows you to synchronize the value with the original storage.
-- It can be used in conjunction with `useVisibilityEvent`, etc.
+- It can be used in conjunction with `useDocumentVisibilityChange`, etc.